-EHS is responsible for managing regulated waste streams that could be harmful to the environment, including hazardous chemicals, mercury-containing lamps and equipment, batteries, and biohazardous waste.
-EHS collaborates with the offices of Sustainability and Energy Management and Academic Technology to manage electronic or e-waste.
+EHS is responsible for managing regulated waste streams that could harm the environment, including hazardous chemicals, mercury-containing lamps and equipment, batteries, and biohazardous waste.
+EHS collaborates with the office of Academic Technology to manage electronic waste, or e-waste.

-Every year, billions of used batteries containing corrosives and toxic metals are thrown in the trash and end up in landfills.
-Due to the hazardous chemicals that batteries contain, the Environmental Protection Agency (EPA) requires that they be properly managed and disposed of.
+Every year, countless used batteries containing corrosives and toxic metals are thrown in the trash and end up in landfills.
+Because of the hazardous chemicals that batteries contain, the Environmental Protection Agency (EPA) requires that they be properly managed and disposed of.

 The New School has implemented a battery recycling program to encourage our community to do their part by collecting batteries for recycling.
 Batteries are collected in blue canisters placed around the campus (PDF).